Bad customer service leaves an awful taste in your mouth. Here’s what happens:

 If you found this article helpful, send a link to a friend, share, or tweet.

 About the author: Maria spent her childhood in the Philippines and moved to Canada when she was 16.
-Now in her early-thirties, she’s still very much cost-conscious and loves a great deal if she can help it.
+Now in her mid-thirties, she’s still very much cost-conscious and loves a great deal if she can help it.